tanxjtu/ACT_test_the_result/README.md

 1. add_tube.py

 ## Datasets
-###Hwo to use this code
+How to use this code
 1.you need to extract the tubes and tubelests at first!
-Yan can find here https://github.com/vkalogeiton/caffe/tree/act-detector but note that i only implement this project in DAtaset UCFSPORTS
+Yan can find here https://github.com/vkalogeiton/caffe/tree/act-detector but note that I only implement this project in Dataset {UCFSPORTS}

 2.After you do the first step you should get the {pkl} (such as 000001.pkl)files for each frames in test videos and {pkl}files
    (such as 001_tubes.pkl) for each test videos.